PetLabCo Logo

 GumlinePink (purple/black for some breeds), firm, moistRed, swollen, visible blood or pus

-Other Signs of a Healthy Mouth in Dogs
+Other Signs of Healthy Teeth and a Healthy Mouth in Dogs

-Overall oral health in dogs goes beyond just their teeth—it’s important for pet parents to inspect their dog’s entire mouth.
+Overall oral health in dogs goes beyond just their teeth—it’s important for pet parents to inspect their dog’s entire mouth to check gums, tongue and overall mouth health.

 According to Dr. Kathryn Dench, “a healthy dog’s mouth will have a moist, pink tongue without any sores or discoloration.
 The roof of their mouth should also be smooth and free from lesions.”
 There should not be any abnormal growths or masses in the dog’s mouth.